 Traditionally, hiring managers would focus on the cover letter, resume, and hard skills.
 Skills are easier to define and identify.
 And you’ve probably heard the statistic that most recruiters can decide if a candidate has the necessary skills for a job in as little as six seconds.

 It just isn’t a lack of skills that are on a resume that can hurt a candidate’s chances.
 It can also be what is on it.
 There are plenty of articles out there that list some of the top things to avoid putting on your resume, like personal interests that are unrelated to the job you are applying for.

 In a perfect world, you could have both skills and cultural fit.
 But we don’t live in a perfect world.
-Like I said, times are changing and here is why you should forget everything you’ve ever known about hiring and focus on cultural fit instead.
+Like we said, times are changing, and here is why you should forget everything you’ve ever known about hiring and focus on cultural fit instead.

 Skills are always something we can improve upon.
 And while people can change, it takes a long time and is hard to do (remember, we’re only human and we are creatures of comfort).
 And this is why you should focus on cultural fit.

 You can’t force someone to change their core values or personality.
 So if you want someone who is going to get along with co-workers, you need to find someone whose personality is more in line with the company.
 Training can always be done.
 Encouragement and feedback can always be given.
 And when you find someone who fits with the company and has a drive for personal growth and development, you’ll find that you’ll reap more benefits from it.

 But wait, training costs money and time, you say!
 Sure, it can temporarily slow down the person who has to train the new hire.
 But when a person has a good cultural fit with a company, they stick around longer.
 And that means you’ll spend fewer resources on hiring in the long run.
 You’ll also spend less on training too because you won’t be doing it every year or two with every new hire you have to make.